Atopic Dermatitis & Probiotic Use

 What is better than probiotics?

-With Viscera-3, transporting butyrate (butyrate is a postbiotic which is superior to probiotic supplements) straight to your colon to fix your digestive bathroom issues is quick and easy.
-You can enjoy a balance of the gut-brain-hormone axis and as a result, boost immunity and robustness of your physiology.
+With Viscera-3, transporting butyrate (butyrate supplements are postbiotics supplements that are superior to probiotic supplements) straight to your colon to fix your digestive bathroom issues is quick and easy.
+You can enjoy a balance of the gut-brain-hormone axis and, as a result, boost immunity and the robustness of your physiology.

 Citations and References